 For finance leases that do not transfer the ownership of the lease assets to the lessee, the straight-line method with no residual value is applied, regarding the lease term as the useful life.
-Furthermore, financial statements for consolidated subsidiaries overseas are prepared in accordance with International Financial Reporting Standards, and as stated in (Changes in Accounting Policies), International Financial Reporting Standard 16 Leases ("IFRS 16") has been applied from the fiscal year under review.
+Furthermore, for consolidated subsidiaries overseas preparing their financial statements in accordance with International Financial Reporting Standards, International Financial Reporting Standard 16 Leases ("IFRS 16") is applied.
 Under IFRS 16, lessees record all leases as assets and liabilities on the balance sheet, in principle, and the straight-line method is used as the depreciation method for right-of-use assets recorded as assets.